Overcoming Slow Decision Frequencies in Continuous Control: Model-Based Sequence Reinforcement Learning for Model-Free Control: Introduction

 \section{Introduction}

 Biological and artificial agents must learn behaviors that maximize rewards to thrive in complex environments.
 Reinforcement learning (RL), a class of algorithms inspired by animal behavior, facilitates this learning process \citep{sutton2018reinforcement}.
 The connection between neuroscience and RL is profound.
 The Temporal Difference (TD) error, a key concept in RL, effectively models the firing patterns of dopamine neurons in the midbrain \citep{Schultz1997, Schultz2015, Cohen2012}.
-Additionally, a longstanding goal of RL algorithms is to match and surpass human performance in control tasks \citep{OpenAI2019, Schrittwieser2020, Kaufmann2023, Wurman2022, Vinyals2019, Mnih2015}
+Additionally, a longstanding goal of RL algorithms is to match and surpass human performance in control tasks \citep{berner2019dota, Schrittwieser2020, Kaufmann2023, Wurman2022, Vinyals2019, Mnih2015}.

 However, most of these successes are achieved by leveraging large amounts of data in simulated environments and operating at speeds orders of magnitude faster than biological neurons.
 For example, the default timestep for the Humanoid task in the MuJoCo environment \citep{todorov2012mujoco} in OpenAI Gym \citep{towers_gymnasium_2023} is 15 milliseconds.
 In contrast, human reaction times range from 150 milliseconds \citep{jain2015comparative} to several seconds for complex tasks \citep{limpert2011brake}.
-Table \ref{table:reaction_times} shows the shows the significant gap between AI and humans in terms of timestep and reaction times.
-When RL agents are constrained to human-like reaction times, even state-of-the-art algorithms struggle to perform in simple environments.
+Table \ref{table:reaction_times} shows the significant gap between AI and humans in terms of timestep and reaction times.
+When RL agents are constrained to human-like decision frequencies, even state-of-the-art algorithms struggle to perform in simple environments (\cite{dulac2020empirical}, Figure \ref{fig:SAC_ASL} in Appendix).

 The primary reason for this difficulty is the implicit assumption in RL that the environment and the agent operate at a constant timestep.
-Consequently, in embodied agents, all components—sensors, compute units, and actuators—are synchronized to operate at the same frequency.
+Consequently, in embodied agents that implement RL algorithms, all components: sensors, compute units, and actuators—are synchronized to the same frequency at the algorithmic level.
 Typically, this frequency is limited by the speed of computation in artificial agents \citep{Katz2019}.
 As a result, robots often require fast onboard computing hardware (CPU or GPU) to achieve higher control frequencies \citep{Margolis2024, li2022quadruped, haarnoja2023learning}.